insected/bobbae_gcp-wiki/Introduction.md

 ### Whitepapers

-[Google Cloud whitepapers](https://cloud.google.com/whitepapers/) explain the technology underlying our products and services or examine topics such as security, architecture, and total cost of ownership.
-The whitepapers listed here are written by Googlers, independent analysts, customers, and partners.
+[Google Cloud whitepapers](https://cloud.google.com/whitepapers/) explain the technology underlying gcp products and services or examine topics such as security, architecture, and total cost of ownership.

 ### Qwiklabs